vscode-icons/vscode-icons/.github/CONTRIBUTING.md

 ### Before submit an issue:

-1. Perform a [cursory search](https://github.com/vscode-icons/vscode-icons/issues?q=is%3Aopen+is%3Aissue) to see if the issue has already been oppened.
+1. Perform a [cursory search](https://github.com/vscode-icons/vscode-icons/issues?q=is%3Aopen+is%3Aissue) to see if the issue has already been opened.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

 ### Submit the issue: